bennettp123/dns.he.net-updater/README.md

 ## Instructions

  1. Edit updater.ps1 in a text editor, and modify the hostname and password fields.
- 2. By default, a custom IP is not sent.
-If you wish to send a custom IP address, uncomment the two lines below the $myip variable.
- 3. If necessary, launch powershell and run the following command: `Set-ExecutionPolicy RemoteSigned`.
+ 2. If necessary, launch powershell and run the following command: `Set-ExecutionPolicy RemoteSigned`.
- 4. Run updater.ps1.
+ 3. Run updater.ps1.
- 5. [Optional]: Use the pshellwrapper.vbs when creating a scheduled task to hide the powershell window:
+ 4. [Optional]: Use the pshellwrapper.vbs when creating a scheduled task to hide the powershell window:

 ### pshellwrapper.vbs usage